client9/client9-website-2017/content/post/git-undo-last-commit.md

 Ooops, I did it again.
 Here's how to undo your last git commit.<!--more-->

+If you did not `git push` it's mostly easy and you have a few choice on how much you want to undo (see below).

 If you did `git push` then its best just to correct your mistake manually and repush.
-Git does allow for repository surgery but it is not recommended and should only be used for critical security problems (e.g. I committed secret keys).
+Git does allow for repository surgery but it is not recommended and should only be used for critical security problems (e.g. secret keys keys were added to the remote repo).

-If you didn't push you have a few options.

 ## How do I just change the last commit message?

-If you did not push, then:
+If you didn't push, and just need to change the last commit message, use `--amend`

 ```bash
 git commit --amend -m "New commit message"